 To be considered for admission to the UC Hastings MSL Program, candidates must have earned a Bachelor's degree from an accredited institution.
 In addition to a Bachelor’s degree, candidates must satisfy ONE of the following conditions:

 Applications are accepted on a rolling basis.
 The priority deadline for financial aid is February 1st.
 After February 1st, admissions and scholarship decisions will be made on a space available basis.

-Tuition for the 2014-2015 academic year are estimated to be $41,200 with no distinction made between in-state and out-of-state residents.
+Tuition for the 2015-2016 academic year is estimated to be $41,200 with no distinction made between in-state and out-of-state residents.
 In addition, students are required to pay additional administrative fees.
 Please visit Fiscal Services to view a breakdown of the tuition and fee schedule.

 Estimated living expenses, including housing, food, transportation, books and supplies, and federal loan fees, are $23,613 for the 2013-2014 academic year.
 This estimate is based on a nine month academic calendar and is the same whether the student is living on or off campus.

 There are a limited number of merit and need-based tuition scholarships available to qualified MSL students.
 In order to be considered for a scholarship, please complete Application Form for MSL Scholarships.
 Applicants who are interested in tuition scholarships are strongly encouraged to submit their complete applications by March 1st.